makeitgames/exam-fullstack/README.md

     - Use any CSS framework as you wish
     - Provide screens to list NFT and show item details with user comments
 4. Create `installation.md` and write instruction on how to run your application.
-5. Submit your repository url once your work is ready to review within limited deadline.
+5. Submit your repository url once your work is ready to review within deadline.

-## Expectation
+## Evaluation Criteria
-Our NFT marketplace must allow users to:
-- Browse items by collection name
-- View item in details - description, seller, and price
-- Leave comments on any items
+- Feature completion
+- User Interface
+- Code Quality

-## Bonus Points
+## Bonus Point

-- Additional features like Favourite items
+- Additional useful features
-- API documentation like OpenAPI spec
-- Unit Test or Storybook Snapshot Tests
+- Cross-Platform portability
+- Production readiness